• Insights

 To further understand the benefits of testing, let us take a look at the characteristics of quality software, which testing helps to reach.

-When is it a good time to start and to end testing?
+When is a good time to start and end testing?

-Let us take a look at the following graph.
+Let us take a look at the following graph about the cost and impact of software projects.

 From experience, many specialists in the industry agree that testing should start at the stage of requirements elicitation.